 As a Loyola-trained educator, you'll emphasize the importance of each of your students as an individual.
 You'll have high expectations for your students and values the experiences of diverse students.
 And you'll have the tools and training to address societal issues like inequitable resources and institutional barriers to success for all.

 Our dedicated Teaching and Learning Faculty are experts in their fields who will support students throughout each stage of the program.

 This minor is open only to Education majors.
 Grades of "C-" or lower are not counted toward fulfillment of minor requirements.

-Students with majors in elementary education and English secondary education can complete this minor within their four-year program plan.
+Students with majors in elementary education, middle grades ELA and Social Studies, and English secondary education can complete this minor within their four-year program plan.
 All other education majors require additional time.